mexomagno/DaClak/README.md

-# DaClock
+# DaClak

-Homemade wall clock
+Homemade wall clock.
+Just for fun.
+And an excuse to use some of the stuff I have lying around.

 ## How it works